marcoklein/impftermin/README.md

 > You need to enter your personal data by your own then!

+If you provide all necessary personal data, the program will book the earliest available appointment within the specified date range automatically.

 The intervalInMinutes property defines the timeout between two website checks.

 ```json